EmpPowiUDE/NovalandGuide/docs/source/AddPictures.rst

  The "static" folder in an oTree app serves as a storage location for static files such as images, stylesheets, and JavaScript files that are used in the application.
  These files are served by the web server without any modification and can be shared by multiple pages within the application.
  By using a static folder, you can separate your static assets from your application code, making it easier to maintain and update your application.

-To use the _static Folder, you need to open the project on your computer and add the file there.

 Add the picture to a Page
 =============================